hmrc/play-frontend-hmrc/README.md

 ## Owning team README

 Rationale for code and translation decisions, dependencies, as well as instructions for team members maintaining this repository can be found [here](/docs/maintainers/overview.md).

+## Getting help

+Please report any issues with this library in Slack at `#team-plat-ui`.

 ## License